temporalio/proposals/node/logging-and-metrics-for-user-code.md

 - When isolate runs out of memory but in that case logs will probably not work anyways.
 - When WF code gets stuck e.g goes into an infinite loop but we can mitigate this problem by enforcing a time limit of execution in the isolate, in case execution times out we will be able to extract the logs.

-(3) has the lowest overhead but also means there's an inherent delay from logs and metrics generation to processing - should be reliablility minimal assuming Workflow code is not CPU bound.<br/>
+(3) has the lowest overhead but also means there's an inherent delay from logs and metrics generation to processing - should be relatively minimal assuming Workflow code is not CPU bound - activations are typically short.<br/>
 (3) is limited to either ignored and asynchronous functions since because it does **not** block the isolate.

 ### Proposed solution